livingdocsIO/livingdocs-design-timeline/README.md

-#Timeline Design
+# Timeline Design

+This design is used as a default design by our free service Livingdocs Beta (https://beta.livingdocs.io) Feel free to use it as a boilerplate for your own designs.

-For an introduction on how to create and work with livingdocs designs please visit [livingdocs design boilerplate](https://github.com/upfrontIO/livingdocs-design-boilerplate).
+For an introduction on how to create and work with Livingdocs designs please visit [our documentation](https://github.com/upfrontIO/livingdocs/blob/master/public/design/create_designs.md).

-# Publish a design
+## Tasks

 ```bash
 # update the version